Yontelele/Spotdeal/README.md

 ## About the Project

-Spotdeal is a comprehensive SaaS platform designed to streamline mobile subscription sales management for retail businesses.
-The platform enables sales representatives to quickly register sold subscriptions and provides management with real-time analytics and insights into sales performance.
+Spotdeal is a sales enablement platform built to help telecom sales representatives increase subscription sales by providing instant access to operator pricing, subscription plans, and phone discounts across all carriers.
+The system enables sales teams to quickly compare offers and present the most compelling deal to each customer, transforming complex pricing calculations into a clear, consultative workflow.
+Every completed sale is registered and tracked through a real-time dashboard that displays sales trends, individual performance metrics, and progress toward budget goals.

 ## Core Functionality